elephantscale/es-training-new/vault-consul/slides/Vault_architecture.md

 ## jq command

 * jq is a lightweight and flexible command-line JSON processor
-* shells such as Bash can’t interpret and work with JSON directly
+* shells such as Bash can't interpret and work with JSON directly
 * Installation for `jq`
   * [https://github.com/stedolan/jq/wiki/Installation](https://github.com/stedolan/jq/wiki/Installation)
 * To try,